fetgrigory/Voice_Assistant/README.md

 * **Information Retrieval (`NetworkActions` Class):**
     * `web_search()`: Searches Google using `webbrowser` to open the link in a browser.
 The query is formed by concatenating the search query with the base Google URL.
 Example: `https://www.google.com/search?q={search_query}`.
     * `wikipedia_search()`: Searches Wikipedia (handling `wikipedia.exceptions.PageError` exceptions when information is missing).
     * `check_searching()`: heck_searching(): Determines the search type based on keywords in the query.
 It should specify which keywords are used to determine the search type.
+    * `get_city_weather():` Retrieves weather information for a specified city using OpenWeather's API and an API key from the .env file.
     Currently, the voice assistant supports only Russian language.
 The complete list of commands is in the file `commands.py`.
 * **Speech Synthesis:** `pyttsx3` converts text responses into speech.

 **OOP and Composition:**

-The project uses **composition** instead of inheritance.
-The `Assistant` class contains `sr.Recognizer`, `pyttsx3.init()`, and `NetworkActions` objects as attributes.
-This provides:
+The project uses composition, where the Assistant class includes objects such as pyttsx3.init() and NetworkActions.
+This approach offers:

-* **Flexibility:** The ability to replace or add components without modifying the main `Assistant` class.
+**Flexibility:** Components can be replaced or expanded without altering the Assistant class.
-* **Modularity:** Each component has its own area of responsibility, which improves code readability and maintainability.
+**Modularity:** Each component has a distinct responsibility, improving maintainability and readability.
-* **Avoids the "fragile base class" problem:** Changes in one component do not affect others.
-* **Better Encapsulation:** The internal implementation of the components is hidden from `Assistant`.
-* **Code Reusability:** Components can be used in other parts of the project or in other projects.
+**Reusability:** Components can be reused in other projects or features.
-* **Simplified Testing:** Components are tested independently.
+**Simplified Testing:** Each component can be tested independently.

 # Usage
 ### Setting up a virtual environment and running the program